 This will show if the package is available for your Ubuntu version and if yes, which repository it belongs to.
 In my case, I searched for Shutter screenshot tool and this is what it showed me for Ubuntu 18.04 Bionic version:

 In my case, the package name is an exact match.
 This means the package shutter is available for Ubuntu 18.04 Bionic but in the ‘Universe repository’.
 If you are wondering what the heck is Universe repository, please refer to the Ubuntu repository article I had mentioned earlier.

-If the intended package is available for your Ubuntu version but it a repository like universe or multiverse, you should enable these additional repositories:
+If the intended package is available for your Ubuntu version but in a repository like the universe or multiverse, you should enable these additional repositories:

 sudo add-apt-repository universe multiverse